gsoft-inc/wl-squide/docs/guides/override-a-react-context.md

 ## Extract an utility function

-If there was multiple routes to setup with the new provider, an utility function could also be extracted:
+Since there are multiple routes to setup with the new provider, an utility function can be extracted:

 ```tsx !#6-12,18 remote-module/src/register.tsx
 import type { ModuleRegisterFunction, Runtime } from "@squide/react-router";